 Unfortunately, by the late ’80s, both warriors were past their prime, but from the early to mid-’80s, few ever have or ever will touch these guys.
 And I doubt there was ever a more accurate ring name than "Magnificent Muraco" because he most certainly was just that.

-Watch the Infamous Leap off the Cage From the Jimmy Snuka and Don Muraco Steel Cage Match at Madison Square Garden:
+Watch the Legendary Leap off the Cage From the Jimmy Snuka and Don Muraco Steel Cage Match at Madison Square Garden: